2023 Solar Incentives Guide for Westwood, MA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-A federal incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a predetermined percentage of the cost of your solar system.
+When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
+One of the incentives many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a specified percentage of the cost of your solar system.

-Your local Westwood solar panel installation expert can give you more information about the ITC and how it may apply to your situation.
+Reaching out to your local Westwood solar panel installation expert is the best way to understand how the ITC may apply to your situation.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Westwood solar panel company can answer your questions and explain how the new Clean Energy Credit applies to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Westwood solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives